Creating a custom Explorer UI for OpenAIs Chat API

 public List<AiMessage> Messages { get; set; } = [];

-Which makes use of a custom ChatMessages
+Which makes use of a custom ChatMessages component in

 /modules/ui/components/ChatMessages.mjs.